jackhirsch/holy-script/README.md

 ---

-## Citation
+## Citation (optional)

-If you use holy-script in published research, please cite this repository and acknowledge the 1000 Genomes Project for reference allele frequencies.
+If you use holy-script in published research, feel free to cite this repository and acknowledge the 1000 Genomes Project for reference allele frequencies.